Ahm4d-1/smart-cane/README.md

 # Smart Cane
-Real-Time Object Detection using OpenCV on Raspberry-PI for visually impaired people
+Real-Time Object Detection using OpenCV on Raspberry-PI

 ## Usage
 - `gitclone` this repository.